amolabs/amo-client-js/README.md

 TBA: Public RPC node addresses provided by AMO Labs

 ## About user keys
-**NTOE:** This issue is not relevant when you want to use this library in purely read-only opertions.
+**NOTE:** This issue is not relevant when you want to use this library in purely read-only opertions.
 However, if you want to use this library for web-based wallet or similar kind of software which emits transactions signed with the user private key, you must be cautious dealing with seeds and keys.